origamisaturn/origamisaturn.github.io/_pages/bungeewing.md

 This completes the CAD model of the wing.
 I can hide and/or delete bodies before exporting it as an STL for 3D printing.
 This lets me experiment with changing the height of the wing during print.

-Compared to the original STL, my model exported to STL has a quite irregular mesh.
+Compared to the original STL, my STL model has quite an irregular mesh.
 In practice I haven't faced any difficulties as a result of this — Cura slices it in spiralize mode perfectly fine — but other methods of modeling the wing could generate a more regular mesh.
 I could have modeled the wing section as a solid instead, and extracted the surface from the solid right before converting it to an STL.
 Or perhaps, instead of parametric modeling, I could have created the mesh myself using a tool like Blender.

 Otherwise, the CAD model is serviceable and good enough for 3D printing.